-• Secured complete defense verdict on behalf of a Fortune 250 company in three-week jury trial with nearly $1 billion at issue arising out of asset-backed financing related to an alleged “Ponzi” scheme.
+• Trial counsel for a Fortune 250 company in securing a complete defense verdict after a three-week jury trial in the Northern District of Ohio arising out of asset-backed financing related to an alleged “Ponzi” scheme.

-• Obtained complete victory for a global law firm in a week-long arbitration brought by the firm’s former client.
+• Trial counsel for global law firm in securing a complete defense verdict following a week-long arbitration brought by the firm’s former client.

 • Trial counsel for the former CEO of a publicly-traded technology company in an eight-week securities and wire fraud jury trial in the Southern District of New York.
 Defeated government request for a 20+ year prison sentence to secure a sentence of no time in prison.